Tuesday, February 23, 2010

 Of course, none of that is to say I'm not excited about actual progress occurring, it's just, damn, it seems I'm never going to be able to roller blade from Angel Mounds to beyond Garvin Park, unless I'm roller blading in my 60s (and still living in Evansville...).
 4 miles of trail laid in almost 10 years.
 It would take 100 years to do all 40+ miles they proposed.
 And it will cost $180M judging by the 0.4 miles from Franklin to Maryland street...wow.

-Addendum: Check out this site about the most progressive thing I would ever imagine Indiana doing. http://www.indianatrails.org/
+Addendum: Check out this site about the most progressive thing I would ever imagine Indiana doing. http://www.indianatrails.org/Money quote:

 The plan serves as a blueprint for a network which connects existing major trails with each other, and adds dozens of new conceptual trails to the vision, in order to reach the goal of a trail within 15 minutes or 7.5 miles of every Hoosier by 2016.